 Taylor R (2000) The TUC: From the General Strike to New Unionism, Palgrave, London

-Terry M, J Purcell, M Hall, S Hutchinson and J Parker (2009) Towards a ‘legislatively prompted voluntarism’?
+Terry M, J Purcell, M Hall, S Hutchinson, and J Parker (2009) Towards a ‘legislatively prompted voluntarism’?
 The impact of the UK Information and Consultation of Employees Regulations, paper presented at International Industrial Relations Association World Congress, Sydney

 Towers B (1997) The Representation Gap: Change and Reform in the British and American Workplace, Oxford, Oxford University Press.